-40. California Transportation Commission (Commission)
+41. California Transportation Commission (Commission)

-The Commission responsibilities include:
+The Commission's responsibilities include:

-- Adopting guidelines and policies for the ATP. - Adopting the ATP fund estimate. - Evaluating, scoring, and ranking projects, including forming and facilitating the Project Evaluation Committee. - In consultation with regional agencies and Caltrans, recommending and adopting a program of projects, including: - The statewide component of ATP, - The small urban & rural component of ATP, and - The MPO-selected component of the program based on the recommendations of the MPOs. - o Ensuring that at least 25% of the funds benefit disadvantaged communities. - Maintaining a contingency list of projects to be amended into the program in the event a programmed project is delivered under the programmed amount or if a project fails, approving and recommending such amendments for Commission approval.
-This contingency list will be in effect only until the adoption of the next statewide program. - Posting recommendations and final adopted list of approved projects on the Commission's website. - Allocating funds to projects. - Publishing a Status Report of the ATP annually to increase the transparency of the program and show the progress of the programmed projects. - Reviewing project amendment requests and recommending approval or denial to the Commission. - Evaluating the program and reporting to the legislature.
+- Adopting guidelines and policies for the ATP. - Adopting the ATP fund estimate. - Screening project applications and determining eligibility, in consultation with Caltrans.

+- Evaluating, scoring, and ranking projects, including forming and facilitating the Project Evaluation Committee. - Adopting a program of projects, including: - The Statewide component of ATP, - The Small Urban and Rural component of ATP, and - The MPO-selected component of the program, based on the recommendations of the MPOs. - Ensuring that at least 25% of the funds benefit disadvantaged communities. - Maintaining a contingency list of projects to be amended into the program in the event a programmed project is delivered under the programmed amount or if a project fails, approving and recommending such amendments for Commission approval.
+This contingency list will be in effect only until the adoption of the next statewide program. - Posting recommendations and the final adopted list of approved projects on the Commission's website. - Allocating funds to projects. - Publishing a Status Report of the ATP annually to increase the transparency of the program and show the progress of the programmed projects. - Approving or denying amendment requests. - Approving or denying time extension requests. - Evaluating the program and reporting to the legislature.

-41. California Department of Transportation (Caltrans)
+42. California Department of Transportation (Caltrans)